Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 Connecteam: The Better When I Work Alternative

-Connecteam is the best workforce management platform for shift-based companies today.
-Its intuitive design, free small business plan, and strong security measures put it above all other offerings, including When I Work.
+Connecteam’s intuitive design, free small business plan, strong security measures, and comprehensive features put it above When I Work.

 Smart scheduling and employee self-service tools

-Connecteam’s employee scheduler enables you to create schedules from scratch, using drag-and-drop tools and ready templates, by copying and pasting previous schedules, or importing them from Excel.
+With Connecteam’s employee scheduler, I could create schedules using drag-and-drop tools or ready templates, by copying previous schedules, or importing them from Excel.

-Connecteam also enables workers to pick from open shifts or swap shifts with or without manager approval, empowering teams to act quickly when needed.
+I was also impressed with the AI scheduler (my favorite feature), which auto-allocates jobs to employees based on their location, availability, preferences, and qualifications in a single click.
+Once a schedule is published, workers can pick from open shifts or swap shifts with or without manager approval, empowering them to act quickly when needed.

-I also love the integrated tasks feature.
-You can build employee task tracking, digital forms, and checklists right into shifts, and even add photos, videos, and more, so employees know exactly what to do on the job.
-When I Work’s task lists are nowhere near as robust and customizable.
+I also love the integrated tasks feature, which lets you build employee task tracking, digital forms, and checklists right into shifts, and even add photos, videos, and more, so employees know exactly what to do on the job.
+In contrast, When I Work’s task lists are nowhere near as robust and customizable.

 Time and location tracking

-Additionally, you can view, amend, and finalize all timesheets for payroll from your dashboard before syncing them with partners (such as Gusto, ADP, Xero, and Paychex) for smooth payroll processing.
+Connecteam allowed me to view, amend, and finalize all timesheets for payroll easily from my dashboard before syncing them with partners (such as Gusto, ADP, Xero, and Paychex).

 Time off management, communication, and more at affordable prices

-With Connecteam’s time off management tools, you can create custom leave types, each with its own permitted hours off, accrual policies, and carryover rules.
-Employees can request leave, and you can approve or deny it right from your dashboard.
+With Connecteam’s time off management tools, I could create custom leave types, each with its own permitted hours off, accrual policies, and carryover rules.
+Employees can request leave, and managers can approve or deny it quickly as well.

 There’s also an online team chat that’s significantly more powerful than When I Work’s.
-You can use one-to-one and group chats to send rich-text messages, files, photos, videos, and even voicenotes.
+I could send rich-text messages, files, photos, videos, and even voicenotes, in 1:1 or group settings.

-Connecteam also offers a social updates feed, document management, training, surveys, and more.
-It’s truly an all-in-one solution!
+Connecteam also offers a social updates feed, document management, training, surveys, and more, at a lower price.

-No, When I Work is not compliant with HIPAA regulations.
+No, When I Work doesn’t appear to comply with HIPAA regulations.